 Earlier this year I commented on the Netflix Earnings for Q4 2019 and their projections for the 2020 year, taking a contrarian position to the analysts at the time who were expecting Netflix to struggle to get the seven million new subscribers forecast for Q1.
-The analyst’s doubts were largely fueled by the competitive effect of Disney’s global expansion which began early this year, but I took the position that the global market penetration Netflix had already established was not an advantage easily surpassed or assailed.
-Positioning 101.
+The analyst’s doubts were largely fueled by the competitive effect of Disney’s international expansion which began early this year.
+I took the position that the global market penetration Netflix had already established was not an advantage easily surpassed or assailed.

-As it turns out, the global pandemic has provided Netflix its strongest ever quarter for new subscribers adding 15.77 million paid subscribers globally in Q1 taking their total global subscriber numbers to 182.86 million.
-That’s a nice result that translates to US$709 million in first quarter earnings versus US$344 million for the same period 2019.
+As it turns out, the global pandemic has provided Netflix with its strongest ever quarter for new subscribers adding 15.77 million paid subscribers globally in Q1 taking their total global subscriber numbers to 182.86 million.
+That’s a nice result that translates to US$709 million in first-quarter earnings versus US$344 million for the same period 2019.

-At the same time, the hours in lock-down with kids has also helped Disney+ gain a foothold of close to 30 million subscribers, but although Covid-19 has offered an unexpected boost to both streaming services, particularly the more established streamer Netflix, the latter is not focused on competitor activity (unlike the analysts).
+Simultaneously, the hours in lock-down with kids has also helped Disney+ gain a foothold of close to 30 million subscribers.
+Still, although Covid-19 has offered an unexpected boost to both streaming services, particularly the more established streamer Netflix, the latter is not focused on competitor activity (unlike the analysts).

-Their content is established as quality creative with high production value, increasingly original and locally flavoured.
-Their UX is geared to personal preference through intuitive technology that gets more effective as viewing hours, by individuals and market sector, amass.
+Their content is established as quality creative with high production values, increasingly original and locally flavoured.
+Their UX is geared to personal preference through intuitive technology that gets more effective as viewing hours amass, by individuals and content profile.
 Their established revenue streams, considerably now boosted by the viewing public’s circumstances created by the Covid pandemic, provide the power to attract and secure the best resources, consolidate growth and indulge experimentation with innovation that might further enhance UX and content.

-In summary the Covid-19 pandemic has been a gross inconvenience, a devastating disease for some families and certainly many businesses, but it has been a happy accident for the content streamers well prepared to sate the appetite for new entertainment that isolation breeds.
+In summary, the Covid-19 pandemic has been a gross inconvenience, a devastating disease for some families and indeed many businesses.
+Still, it has been a happy accident for the content streamers well prepared to sate the appetite for new entertainment that isolation breeds.